sparkfun/SparkFun_BlueSMiRF-v2/README.md

 ## Updating Firmware From CLI

 Because it's much easier to use, we recommend the OTA firmware update process.
 If that fails for some reason, you can use the CLI method.
-For more information, check out the tutorial under the section [firmware Update](https://docs.sparkfun.com/SparkFun_BlueSMiRF-v2/firmware_update/).
+For more information, check out the tutorial under the section [Firmware Update](https://docs.sparkfun.com/SparkFun_BlueSMiRF-v2/firmware_update/).